SntgRM/SntgRM/README.md

 ###

-<h4 align="left">I'm Santiago Rodriguez, I'm 17 years old and I'm a fullstack and mobile developer in training with experience in graphic design.
+<h4 align="left">I'm Santiago Rodriguez, I'm a fullstack and mobile developer in training with freelance experience in graphic design.
 I am currently studying Software Analysis and Development at SENA.
 I specialize in various technologies, which allows me to innovate and provide solutions in various projects.
-My experience covers both web and mobile application development, and my ability to learn and adapt allows me to move forward and continue innovating in each challenge.</h4>
+My experience covers both web and mobile application development, and my ability to learn and adapt allows me to progress and continue overcoming every challenge.</h4>

 ###
 <div align="center">